Integrating chemical structures as treatments improves representations of microscopy images for morphological profiling: Results

 \subsection{\methodnameabbrev{} demonstrates robust performance over larger compound datasets with unseen compounds}

 While our previous experiments focused on data representing just 8 chemical compound treatments, most morphological profiling experiments assay a greater number of perturbations.
 Therefore, we next sought to evaluate the performance of \methodnameabbrev{} when trained on datasets with a larger number of chemical compounds.
-We trained a \methodnameabbrev{} model on a total of 35,156 wells subsetted from the Target-2 plates, which image 301 perturbations replicated across all sources (Figure~\ref{fig:tgt2_stratification}B; a subset of these representations are shown as a UMAP in Supplementary Figure \ref{fig:umap_tgt2}).
+We trained a \methodnameabbrev{} model on a total of 35,156 wells subsetted from the Target-2 plates, which image 301 perturbations replicated across all sources (Fig~\ref{fig:tgt2_stratification}B; a subset of these representations are shown as a UMAP in \nameref{S3_Fig}).

-As with our POS-CTL well experiments, we evaluated NSB and NSS compound-replicate retrieval accuracy on an unseen \nntest{} dataset.
+As with our POS-CTL well experiments, we evaluated NSB and NSS compound-replicate matching accuracy on an unseen \nntest{} dataset.
 Due to the greater number of chemical compounds, this task becomes much more challenging -- the accuracy expected from random guessing is 0.33\% (1 in 301).
-The CellProfiler, SimCLR, and CLIP baselines exhibited performance ranging from $5.03$ -- $6.22\%$ for NSB accuracy and from $0.67$ -- $2.99\%$ for NSS accuracy, while \methodnameabbrev{} significantly improved on these baselines, providing $11.89\%$ NSB accuracy and $3.93\%$ NSS accuracy (Figure~\ref{fig:results}B).
-We show examples of the images retrieved by MICON versus CellProfiler in Supplementary Figure \ref{fig:retrieved_images}.
+The CellProfiler, SimCLR, CLIP, DINOv3, and OpenPhenom-S/16 baselines exhibited performance ranging from $4.26$ -- $8.45\%$ for NSB accuracy and from $0.21$ -- $3.34\%$ for NSS accuracy, while \methodnameabbrev{} significantly improved on these baselines, providing $11.89\%$ NSB accuracy and $3.93\%$ NSS accuracy (Fig~\ref{fig:results}B).
+We show examples of the images retrieved by MICON versus CellProfiler in \nameref{S4_Fig}.